One proposal in President Trump’s drug plan could cost Americans money.

 Presently, if you need the kind of treatment covered under Part B, you go to your caregiver’s office and receive treatment.
 Part D drugs are sold by prescriptions in pharmacies.
 If this proposal is acted on you would have to go to the pharmacy, pick up the drugs, and take them to where they would be administered.
 Not very convenient, especially if you are not feeling great.

 The other thing is that these drugs often have to be changed frequently.
 Negative side effects may require a different drug or a different dosage.
 This would mean a new round of prescriptions and more trips to the pharmacy.

 All in all, this does not sound like a good plan.
 It could result in higher costs to you as well as creating extra pressure on your time and energy.
 Neither of these will enhance your quality of life.

 It may be time for a call or a letter to your Senator or Representative.
 Congress will be deciding some of the proposals in this plan.
 Let them know your thoughts.

-Remember medicareonvideo.com was created to help you get from Medicare Zero to Medicare Hero and we are here to assist everyone.
+Remember medicareonvideo.com was created to help you get from Medicare Zero to Medicare Hero, and we’re here to assist everyone!

-Do not hesitate to get your no obligation supplemental quote at the top or bottom of this page or watch Keith in the video below for more information.
+Get your supplemental quote or watch Keith in the video below for more information.